Jaye-python/product_extract/README.md

 # Product Data Extraction Pipeline

-A Python application that extracts product information from leaflet images using OpenAI's Vision API and displays results in a web interface.
+A Python application that extracts product information from product images using OpenAI's GPT-5 for inference and displays results in a web interface.

 ## Features